Shugur-Network/nw-publisher/README.md

 - 🔄 **Cross-relay sync** - Ensure all relays have complete data
 - 🧹 **Event cleanup** - Remove old or orphaned events
 - 📊 **Status monitoring** - Check relay connectivity and site health
-- ⚙️ **Configuration wizard** - Interactive setup for keys and relays
 - 📄 **DNS TXT generation** - Ready-to-paste records for your domain

 ---